dd2t/bag-bot/README.md

 # Command list

 !play [youtube link / name to search] - Play a song / add to queue.

 !list [youtube playlist link] - Add a playlist to queue.

 !skip - Skip a song.

 !stop - Clear the queue.

 !summon - Summon bot to voice channel that you are and start the listening for voice commands.

 !leave - Removes the bot from the voice channel.

-For voice command, first say the wake word and then say a command.
+<p>For voice command, first say the wake word and then say a command.</p>